RGambarini/Journal/_posts/2023-03-27-Journey to the Center of Infinity.md

 {% include figure.html path="assets/img/Infinity/White_hypercube.png"%}

 <div class="caption">
-    Graham's Number is given by the upper bound of the following problem: Connect each pair of geometric vertices of an n-dimensional hypercube to obtain a complete graph on 2^n vertices.
+    <em>Graham's Number is given by the upper bound of the following problem: Connect each pair of geometric vertices of an n-dimensional hypercube to obtain a complete graph on 2^n vertices.
 Colour each of the edges of this graph either red or blue.
-What is the smallest value of n for which every such colouring contains at least one single-coloured complete subgraph on four coplanar vertices?.
+What is the smallest value of n for which every such colouring contains at least one single-coloured complete subgraph on four coplanar vertices?.</em>
 </div>

 You might think that this doesn't make much sense, but in the same way that one would instinctively know that an adult has to be taller than a baby, we can also intuitively define that this upper bound is much bigger than any other quantity.
 So large, in fact, that there is no physical analogy that I can give you.
 If we were to pixelate the entire universe in the [smallest possible size](https://en.wikipedia.org/wiki/Planck_units) allowed in quantum physics, that would still only give us a mere $$ 10^{184} $$. <d-cite key="ade2016planck"></d-cite> Which is only slightly bigger than a googolplex, and minuscule compared to Graham's number.